Modeling Nonstationary Extremal Dependence via Deep Spatial Deformations: Introduction

 The paper is organized as follows.
 In Section \ref{Methodology}, we develop deep compositional $r$-Pareto processes to model nonstationary extremal dependence.
 In Section~\ref{Inference}, we detail our joint inference approach for simultaneously estimating the warping function and model parameters.
 In Section~\ref{SimulationStudy}, we conduct a detailed simulation study to validate the efficacy of our proposed methodology.
 In Section~\ref{RealDataApplication}, we analyze United Kingdom (UK) precipitation extremes and investigate nonstationary extremal dependence patterns of rainfall anomalies around Wales.
-The proposed modeling approach is found to capture the nonstationarity in the extremal dependence structure well, while facilitating inference with thousands of spatial locations.
-Section~\ref{Concluding} concludes with some discussion.
+The proposed modeling approach is found to capture the nonstationarity in the extremal dependence structure well, while making joint inference practically feasible at spatial scales that would be difficult to handle with standard implementations.
+In Section~\ref{Concluding}, we conclude with some discussion and avenues for future research.